chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 >
 > Then what weight/stakes does Simba's character arc really have?

-If Simba had nothing to apologize for, then if someone (e.g. Raifiki) had just told him that Scar had killed his father at anytime during his self-imposed exile (as opposed to the right at the end of the movie), **then Simba could've/would've just returned earlier, and the story resolves exactly the same way**—without need for Simba's wilderness/exile character development.
-Instead of a story about learning from your mistakes (which it has been building up to), then it becomes a story about *persevering to find the truth*.
+If Simba had nothing to apologize for, then if someone (e.g. Raifiki) had just told him that Scar had killed his father at any time during his self-imposed exile (instead of right at the end of the movie), **then Simba could've/would've just returned earlier, and the story resolves exactly the same way**—without need for Simba's wilderness/exile character development.
+Instead of a story about learning from your mistakes (which is what it has been building up to), then it just dissolves into a mere lesson about *persevering to find the truth*.
+Meh.

-Then, if it's not a story about learning from your mistakes, then what's the story about?™ Where's the thematic resonance?
+Then, if The Lion King is not a story about learning from your mistakes, then what's the story about?™ Where's the thematic resonance?
 Onto the one small change.

 ### (Not) Confessing crucial information